-In-process research and development expenses for the nine months ended September 30, 2022 relate to the Takeda License, and include an aggregate \$2.5 million contingent payment upon the release of certain drug products and the completion of certain regulatory activities, which have no alternative future use.
-We did not incur any in-process research and development expenses during the three and nine months ended September 30, 2023.
+In-process research and development expenses for the nine three months ended September 30, 2022 March 31, 2024 relate to the Takeda Kangh License, and include an aggregate \$2.5 million contingent \$15.0 million upfront payment upon for exclusive use of the release of certain drug products and the completion of certain regulatory activities, which have no alternative future use.
+We did not incur any in-process research and development expenses during the three and nine months ended September 30, 2023. license.